 Pour the wine, stir and wait until it is evaporated.

-Be careful not to add too much broth and to maintain a medium-low heat, otherwise, you’ll boil risotto.
+Be careful not to add too much broth and maintain a medium-low heat.
+Otherwise, you’ll boil risotto.

-Don’t forget that this is not a difficult recipe, but love and dedication are key ingredients to make a perfect risotto (alla Milanese).
+Don’t forget that this is not a complicated recipe, but love and dedication are key ingredients to make a perfect risotto (alla Milanese).

 Halfway through cooking, add marrow, finish cooking slowly, stir in butter, Parmigiano Reggiano and sprinkle salt and pepper.